 The 2015 Jaguar XJ with the short-wheelbase and standard V6 engine starts at about $75,200 including the destination charge.
 The XJL Portfolio offers more rear-seat room and more equipment for about $82,200.
 If you want all-wheel drive on either the regular- or long-wheelbase models you'll add $3,500 to the price.
 We think the V8 engine in either the XJ Supercharged ($91,600) or XJL Supercharged ($94,600) is worth the investment.
 On the high end of the price spectrum is the long-wheelbase XJR, which starts at about $120,000.
 If you start checking option boxes, you'll find yourself paying more than $130,000 for a fully loaded XJR long-wheelbase.
 Before buying, check the KBB.com Fair Purchase Price to see what buyers are paying in your area.
 While the 2015 Jaguar XJ meets or beats its German or Japanese rivals on price, those cars generally offer better resale value.

-The 2013 Jaguar XJ features a full complement of the features you expect on a flagship luxury sedan plus a few more, including a leather-wrapped dash, a digital LCD gauge cluster, dynamic suspension damping, blind-spot monitoring and an extra-long panoramic moonroof.
-The "base" audio system is a 14-speaker, 380-watt setup with hard-disk music storage.
-The standard safety setup reads like a bowl of alphabet soup – ABS, DSC, CBC, EBD, ETC – and includes a full complement of airbags.
+Flagship luxury sedans like the 2015 Jaguar XJ should come loaded, and this one does.
+A leather-wrapped dash, digital LCD gauge cluster, dynamic suspension damping, blind-spot monitoring, and an extra-long panoramic moonroof are all a part of the standard package.
+The so-called "base" audio system is a great-sounding 14-speaker, 380-watt setup with hard-disk music storage.
+The standard safety setup reads like a bowl of alphabet soup – ABS, DSC, CBC, EBD, ETC. – and includes a full complement of airbags.

 MERIDIAN AUDIO SYSTEMS